 - Build a durable supply chain for today’s environment and prepare for future volatility: 6 ways a digital freight network can help shippers during COVID-19

-- Visit Convoy’s Shipper Platform to get transparent visibility in your spot shipping.
+- Use Convoy to get transparent visibility in your spot shipping.